ellliewilson/ellliewilson.github.io/_pages/about.md

 When I'm not in the lab, you can usually find me at a coffee shop searching for the best oat milk latte in Philly.
 I love to collect house plants, have recently taken up rock climbing, and am a Carolina Basketball fanatic (go heels!). kombucha brewing or hanging out with my cat Menchi.

-most recent publication
+check out the RISE lab's most recent publication
 ======

-* List item one
+* Canete, Santiago; Wilson, Elizabeth B.; Jacobs, Daniel A. (2022). ["Ankle Exoskeleton Assistance can Affect Step Regulation during Self-Paced Walking."](https://ieeexplore.ieee.org/abstract/document/9970378) <i>IEEE Transactions on Neural Systems and Rehabilitation Engineering</i>.

 ![Exoskeleton Image](/images/walking_exo_cropped_fullbody.jpg)